 The operation of a pulse jet baghouse is fairly straightforward.
 Dusty air is blown into the baghouse through an inlet duct.
 As the gas rises inside the baghouse, the particulates are caught on the bag filter system.
 Clean air is vented out the other side through a plenum.

 A really nice feature of pulse jet baghouses is that they are self-cleaning.
 You can set the system on a timer (or do it manually) so that compressed air is pulsed in the opposite direction of the airflow periodically.
 This causes a ripple effect along the filter bags, which knocks the caked dust off for collection in a hopper at the bottom of the baghouse.
-Pulsing can even be done while the system is in operation, so the plant doesn’t have to shut down for cleaning the filtration system.
+Pulsing can even be done while the system is in operation, so the plant doesn’t have to shut down to clean the filtration system.

-Baghouses are great for operating with large particulates, a heavy dust load or in high temperature applications.
+Baghouses are great for operating with large particulates, a heavy dust load, or in high-temperature applications.
 But what if a plant’s air quality control needs don’t quite meet those conditions?
 In those cases, a cartridge collector may be a better choice.

-Cartridge collectors may be a better option when you have to clean dry dust, small particulates or a lighter dust load with your filtration system (although a baghouse can technically deal with those as well).
+Cartridge collectors may be a better option when you have to clean dry dust, small particulates, or a lighter dust load with your filtration system (although a baghouse can technically deal with those as well).
 This type of system uses filter media cartridges to collect dust.
 The cartridges have to be periodically removed for cleaning.

 Contact Us for a Baghouse or Cartridge Collector Quote

-Whether you need a custom-designed baghouse to meet the air quality control needs of your plant, or a cartridge collector, CAMCORP can provide the equipment you need.
-Contact us to Request a Quote on your next baghouse configuration or cartridge collector needs.
+Whether you need a custom-designed baghouse to meet the air quality control needs of your plant or a cartridge collector, Camcorp can provide the equipment you need.
+Contact us to request a quote on your next baghouse configuration or cartridge collector needs.